tjw218/pmp-wordpress/README.md

 ## Advanced Search

 You can further refine a search for PMP content by clicking "Show advanced options" and filtering by several options.
-Select a content creator, search by media type, tag, PMP GUID or PMP collection GUID (the GUIDS can be found using [the PMP search portal](https://support.pmp.io/)).
+Select a content creator, search by media type, tag, PMP GUID, or PMP collection GUID (the GUIDS can be found using [the PMP search portal](https://support.pmp.io/)).

+You can filter by content creator and add a tag to refine your search even further:

 ![Advanced Search](/assets/img/pmp-advanced-search-in-largo.png)